Needles for machine embroidery: what to use when?

 Any fabric store that sells embroidery machine will carry embroidery machine needles.
 However, you will get the best deal if you buy them in bulk online.
 For example, you can buy 100 Organ embroidery needles from Amazon for about $20.
 Just be sure to get the right shape for your machine and the appropriate size and type for your project.

 How are the embroidery needles sized?
-And when should you use different sized needles?

 Once you start shopping for embroidery needles, you may notice that the package is labeled with two numbers separated by a forward slash.
 These numbers can range from 65/9 up to 100/16.
+Probably the most common size of embroidery needle that I use is 75/11.

 Until recently, I had assumed that the two numbers represented two different dimensions.
 But guess what?
 They are actually two numbers representing the diameter of the needle using different measurement systems.